sharppy/SHARPpy/docs/source/interpreting_gui.rst

     :scale: 30%
     :align: center

 The Corfidi vectors may be used to estimate mesoscale convective system (MCS) motion.
+See `Corfidi 2003 <https://www.spc.noaa.gov/publications/corfidi/mcs2003.pdf>`_ for more information about how these are calculated.

 LCL-EL Mean Wind
 ^^^^^^^^^^^^^^^^